Please address the following in your metacognitive reflections.

 Revisions: Discuss the feedback you’ve gotten on this draft and identify your reviewers.
 Be specific!
 Who gave what feedback?
 What revisions have you’ve made so far?
 Why?
 What else would you do given the time?

-Leveling Up: As a group, which of the many scaffolding assignments has been most useful to you or your group during this make cycle.
+Leveling Up: As a group, state which of the many scaffolding assignments (level I, level II, level III activities) has been most useful to you or your group during this make cycle.
 Why?
 How has that assignment helped you to produce this final draft?